 Another fun way to learn about squirrels is to practice identifying them, especially if you have a few types of squirrels living in your local area.
 Invite children to practice identifying different species of squirrels in the backyard, schoolyard, park, or out in nature.

 Learn how to identify squirrels, rabbits, and chipmunks with THIS fun take-along field guide for kids.
 Or, look up mammals in Reader’s Digest’s comprehensive Wildlife Guide with over 2,000 plants and animals in North America.
 Don’t forget to write down all of the different types, or species, of squirrels that you see, if any, in your nature journal.

 4. Record Squirrel Observations in a Nature Journal or Notebook

 As mentioned above, one of our favorite outdoor activities is observing squirrels, birds, and other local wildlife in our backyard, local park, and in their natural habitats.
-Once finished, we like to record the types of squirrels that we identify, the number of squirrels that we see, and what we see them doing.
+Once finished, we like to record the types of squirrels we identify, the number of squirrels we see, and what we see them doing.

 - Invite children to watch squirrels in the backyard, schoolyard, local neighborhood, local park, or out in nature.

 - Record your observations in your nature journal.

 - Come back here and let us know about anything fun or exciting you observed or discovered in the comments below!

 If you are looking for even more exciting things about squirrels, invite children to look at this list of excellent squirrel books filled with hilarious photos of their antics and fun facts about squirrels for kids.